Pastoral Care at Hamilton Academy

 Supporting Positive Behaviour for Learning at Hamilton.

 Good behaviour for learning is absolutely vital if students are to make good progress and succeed.
 The school has a clear set of expectations and routines which all students and staff are expected to follow.
 These are simple, and focused on ensuring we are all able to work and learn in an environment which is safe and effective for learning.
-Click the following link to see a copy of Our Behaviour for Learning Expectations
+For a copy of Our Behaviour for Learning Expectations please download this document.
+Behaviour for Learning Expectations

 We strongly believe that effective behaviour for learning is achieved through the development and promotion of positive relationships between all members of our school community and our Hamilton Values, which we expect both students and staff to follow to, encapsulate this commitment.
 Our Hamilton Values also have their basis in the fundamental British Values of democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs.

 At the centre of our Behaviour Management Policy is the use of rewards to recognise the contribution, effort and achievement of students who are committed to our Behaviour for Learning expectations and Our Values.
 The rewards are accessible to all and are aimed at motivating students to try their best during their time at Hamilton.
-Click here to read more about Rewards at Hamilton.
+To to read more about Rewards at Hamilton please download this document.
+Rewards at Hamilton

 We value our relationships with parents, carers and other significant adults involved in our young people’s lives.
 We strive to ensure that we communicate effectively with parents at all times and we welcome contact from families.